Enigmage/lookup/README.md

         $ lookup -m scrupulous      (Fetches the meaning of Scrupulous)
         $ lookup -s scrupulous      (Fetches the synonyms of Scrupulous)
-        $ lookum -a scrupulous      (Fetches the antonyms of Scrupulous)
+        $ lookup -a scrupulous      (Fetches the antonyms of Scrupulous)

 #### Installation:

+    ##### Requirements:

+        Make sure you have python3 and pip3 installed on your system.
+        Rest of the dependencies will be installed automatically.
+        If your ~/.local/bin/ directory is not added to your path variable, make sure to do that too.

+    ##### From Github:

+        1. Clone this repository
+        2. navigate to the directory:

+            $ cd lookup

+           then:

+            $ pip3 install .

+        3. You are good to go!